ZieBerthe/my-chatbot-mistralapi/README.md

 This is a simple chat application that integrates with an AI model to provide automated responses.
 The application is built using React and the Chat UI Kit.

+## Features

+- Send and receive messages
+- Clear chat with the attach button
+- AI-generated responses using Mistral API
+## Project Structure

+- `src/App.js`: Main component of the application that sets up the chat interface and handles sending and receiving messages.
+- `src/App.css`: Styling for the application.
+- `src/logo.svg`: Logo used in the application.

 ## Installation

 1. Clone the repository: